 The Sydney Informatics Hub provides a wide range of support and services in bioinformatics.
 We provide support and training for:

-- How to effectively utilise the University’s Artemis HPC and Research Data Storage systems;
+- How to effectively use the University’s Artemis HPC and Research Data Storage systems for large datasets.

 - Specialist software including the CLC Genomics Workbench, Ingenuity Pathway Analysis and Ingenuity Variant Analysis.